Loja: Ecuador As It Was Before The Gringo Invasion

 In Loja, you’ll experience life in the real Ecuador.
 You can enjoy a night at the symphony, or appreciate the art and culture that have made Loja unique in the country.
 Also, here in the southern Andes, you’ll be part of a dramatic and beautiful province.

-So if you’re ready to leave the beaten path for a fascinating lifestyle among warm and welcoming people, then Loja could well be for you.
+So if you’re ready to leave the beaten path for a fascinating lifestyle among warm and welcoming people, then Loja might be for you.